vroger11/vroger11.github.io/_posts/2020-11-20-create-your-documentation-website-with-sphinx-and-github.markdown

 A preliminary version is now available [here](https://website.vincent-roger.fr/audio_loader/).
 As Audio Loader is a Python library, I chose [Sphinx](https://www.sphinx-doc.org/) to generate the documentation as it is a classic with Python libraries.
 It uses the reStructuredText file format to create the documentation.
-Nethertheless, I prefer the markdown syntax as it is simpler and I use it more often.
+Nevertheless, I prefer the markdown syntax as it is simpler and I use it more often.
 Hence, I use as much markdown files as I can to create Sphinx documentation.
 Next, to host this documentation I chose GitHub Pages as I already used it on my website.